Flora-King/TopServices/README.md

 ##### Functional Testing

-* Tested all links ensuring they are working as expected and make sure there are no broken links.
+* Tested all links ensuring they are working as expected and made sure there are no broken links.
-* This included the navigation links [Home, Services, Contact Us]
+* This included the navigation links

 ##### Usability Testing